mixflame/SwissDB/README.md

 end
 ```

-Don't forget to set $app_context in your bluepotion_application.rb.
-Don't panic.
-This won't be a global in the next release.
+Set the context in your bluepotion_application.rb.

 ```ruby
 class BluePotionApplication < PMApplication